Alexer-Eternity/Snake/README.md

-# A simple sanek game made with HTML and JS
+# A simple snake game made with HTML and JS
 # Web version coming soon
 # Use WASD to move not arrow keys